 So you think you know the full capabilities of the use of “Hands-on Healing” in your practice??
 Think again!
 The developments expanding the healing potential of hands-on practice could be the key to connection with and restoration of your patients’/clients’ most elusive healing needs.
 In our detached and virtual world, hands-on healing brings an intentional energy exchange that can’t be duplicated by AI.
 So many people have received non-therapeutic touch in life, resulting in harm that is hard to identify and harder to heal.
 But as NDs, “We are the doctors who listen; we are the doctors who touch.”
 Expand what you thought you knew as the limits of your hands-on modalities.
 Help your patients/clients restore cellular memory and physical function.
 Then watch as they become limitless in their potential.

 Our Instructors for this Vital Gathering will be covering a broad range of hands-on modalities.
 Learn about the power of NET and QNRT in the hands of a Vitalist.
 Discover advances in Craniosacral therapy, and be reintroduced to Bowen therapy and Chapman points.
-See what is possible in pain relief using battlefield acupuncture/acupressure, and learn to make your own botanical compresses and poultices.
-There will also be sessions to renew & expand your knowledge and use of hydro and electro-therapies.
+See what is possible in pain relief using battlefield acupuncture, and learn to make your own botanical compresses and poultices.
+There will also be sessions to renew & expand your knowledge and use of first aid homeopathy.
 Let’s reinforce the foundations of hands-on modalities, while exploring new options for restoration of health.

 April 24-26, 2026